 \section{Demonstration of $n_{,r}|_{r=r_{+},b=b_{h}}>0$}

 {Demonstration of the positivity of $n_{,r}|_{r=r_{+},b=b_{h}}$} In this appendix we demonstrate the fact stated in Subsec.~\ref{sec:An analytical upper bound}, regarding the positivity of $n_{\mathrm{u},r}$ when evaluated at $r=r_+,b=b_h$.
-This fact imminently leads to a forbidden region surrounding the BH, which plays a significant role in the justification to use $b_h$ as an upper bound on the accretion cross section of repelled particles.
+This implies the existence of a forbidden region surrounding the BH, which is central to justifying the use of $\pi (b_h)^2$ as an upper bound on the accretion cross section for repelled particles.

 Here we will restrict ourselves to subextremal BHs, $\alpha<1$, and moreover assume below that $\alpha>0$ since $b_{h}$ diverges at $\alpha=0$.
 We denote $v\equiv\sin^{2}\theta$.

 We begin by evaluating $n_{,r}$ at $r=r_{+}$ and $b=b_{h}$ \eqref{eq:bh}: